rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 - Other engine updates:
   - [godot-rust got a new website][godot-rust] with latest API docs and direct links to learning resources and community platforms.
+  - [Bevy will get WebGPU support][bevy-wgpu] in the next - v0.11 - release.
 - Other learning material updates:
   - [@PhaestusFox] has posted Bevy-related tutorial videos:
     [Herbal-Alchemy 1.4 Update](https://youtube.com/watch?v=MSsuR_6MqwE)